MINEDISNEY/MINEDISNEY-SERVER/README.md

 # MINEDISNEY — Trash Server!

-Welcome to MineDisney — an alternative for everyone who wants to enjoy the magic without the ridiculous rules and abuse.
-This project is here to deliver a real, fun experience, no nonsense attached.
+Welcome to MineDisney — an alternative for everyone who wants to enjoy the magic with the ridiculous rules and abuse.
+This project is here to deliver a real, fun experience, with nonsense attached.

 📌 What's Included?